Feven98/capstone_blog/README.md

 - Then, you need to run the server using (python3 manage.py runserver)

-- Lastly, you need to navigate to (http://localhost:8000) to see the homepage in your browser
+- Lastly, you need to navigate to (http://localhost:8000) to see the homepage in your browser.

 # Link to user stories